Meralbalik/Meralbalik/README.md

 <img width="1001" alt="Screen Shot 2020-11-14 at 12 55 46 AM" src="https://user-images.githubusercontent.com/55601793/99143697-67f14a80-2614-11eb-9577-1eb7cd27467f.png">

 Data scientist with a background in Applied Mathematics and Physics, experienced in collecting, cleaning, analyzing and visualizing large data sets using Python, SQL, and Machine Learning.
-Strong attention to detail and problem-solving skills with extensive ability to design and conduct research.</br></br> In these repositories you'll find the work I've accomplished through the data science career program I completed as well as a many other recent projects.
+Strong attention to detail and problem-solving skills with extensive ability to design and conduct research.</br></br> In these repositories you'll find the work I've accomplished through the data science career program I completed as well as many other recent projects.

 ### Skills :